high90/high90/_content/2-high90cast/2015-10-23-1600-014-electronic-rapture.md

 download: http://audio.simplecast.fm/19119.mp3
 player: https://simplecast.fm/e/19119
 twitter: https://simplecast.fm/s/6eb7e3a8
 summary: 'Erik stays mobile.
 Mark takes a Charter.
-Bob wants to stay free.'
+Bob likes being free.'
 ---

 The guys pretend they have an electronic apocalypse and get $2,000 to buy devices, services, and accessories to start over from scratch and build a new web app.
 Here are their choices: